 Will lectures be given online or on campus when the semester starts?

-For any education related up-dates please refer to the page Student information about education regarding corona.
+Read more on the page Student information about education regarding corona.

 If you have questions regarding the education on your programme, please check your programme welcome letter for contact information.
-Programme welcome letters are sent out on 12 April.
+Programme welcome letters were sent out on 12 April.
 You will receive the letter to the email address you used when applying at universityadmissions.se.